Build your presence

 Depending on your business, you'll want to build a presence in the digital, online world; in the real, physical world; or both.

-Establishing an online presence typically starts with building a website; opening an online store; listing in online marketplaces like Yelp, Google Maps, or Angie's List; or creating pages on social media.
+Establishing an online presence typically starts with building a website; opening an online store; listing in online marketplaces like Yelp, Google Maps, or Angie's List; or creating pages to post on social media.

 On the other hand, building an offline, real world presence often involves opening a physical store where you sell your offerings, create signage, make banners, and more.